Coaching

 Guidance for When You are Questioning Faith and Your Spiritual Beliefs

 The things that we know to be true help us to make sense of our world as we make our way through it.
 The truths and values that we consider foundational help us to interpret our daily experiences and to make decisions that will hopefully lead to an enjoyable and meaningful life.
 That is why it can be deeply upsetting and disorienting when our foundations start to crumble, our lives stop making sense like they used to, and we begin questioning our spiritual beliefs.
+Plano Christian Counseling offers compassionate, faith-based support for those struggling with spiritual doubts, life transitions, and personal challenges.
 One of the foundations that people build their lives upon is their faith and the spiritual beliefs that are attached to that faith.
 Those foundations can be affected by various things, and it is possible to begin questioning that faith.
 Why we question our spiritual beliefs The author C.S.
 Lewis once wrote that people are not entirely ruled by reason.
 It is a bad assumption to think that once someone accepts something as true, they will automatically continue regarding it as true until they encounter some compelling reason for reconsidering it.
 However, we are often ruled by our imagination and our emotions, and these can sway us from what we may know to be true.
 Faith, in the Christian sense, is not believing something despite the evidence.
 Rather, it is placing your trust in God and living like you believe what you have come to know to be true.
 There are several ways in which one’s spiritual beliefs about what they know to be true can waver.
 One can question what they believe for many reasons.
-A fresh experience When you encounter something you had not considered before, or you experience a tragedy, it can challenge what you thought you knew.
-Your belief has not necessarily been proven false.
-It may just be that you [...]
+A fresh experience When you encounter something you had not considered before, or you experience a tragedy, it can challenge what [...]

 Comments Off on Guidance for When You are Questioning Faith and Your Spiritual Beliefs